dpinhas/rpi-media-server/README.md

 - Plex

 ## `Docker`
-Media server on a simple container setup.
+Media server on a simple & single host.
+Designed to run on Raspberry Pi.
-With an internal name-server and reverse proxy for easy access via sub-domains.

 Includes the following applications: